-Being full-time brings its own issues of course such as the temptation to overtrade.
-Patience we have learnt is key.
+Being full-time brings its issues, of course, such as the temptation to overtrade.
+Patience we have learnt is critical.
 However, we are now there to catch the early signals.

 What are we trading?

-I appreciate that this trading is different to what we originally considered.
-As we go forward your income is a percentage, all plugged into a spread sheet, of your input.
-You can however withdraw all or part of your initial input in any month.
+I appreciate that this trading is different to what we initially considered.
+As we go forward, your income is a percentage; all plugged into a spreadsheet, of your input.
+You can, however, withdraw all or part of your initial contribution in any month.

-My aim is to provide a monthly amount of income for us all, regularly.
+I aim to provide a monthly amount of income for us all, regularly.

 P.S. the photo is of James and myself in our office.
 James has joined me full-time with his own trading money.
-As a web designer (which he still does in the evenings) he has a great mindset for this method of trading and we discuss each and every chart and trade.
+As a web designer (which he still does in the evenings) he has a great mindset for this method of trading, and we discuss every chart and trade.